mrandrewmills/Fixed-Width-Text-File-Toolkit/readme.md

 Q. CAN YOU ADD FEATURE X, Y OR Z?

 A. It depends on the specifics of the feature, whether it makes sense to be part of this toolkit, and how difficult it would be to implement.
-Drop me a line explaining what you have in mind, and we can discuss it.
-However, just because I might not have time or inclination to add a feature that you want, that does not mean you can't add it yourself.
+Contact me to explain what you have in mind, and we can discuss it.
+However, if I do not have time or inclination to add a feature you want, you can always fork this project to add the feature yourself.

 Q. MY TEXTFILE DOES NOT HAVE A HEADER ROW.
 WILL THIS TOOLKIT HANDLE THAT?